 The JEE exam is conducted across different shifts and exam centres across the country.
 Each paper set by the conducting body is also distinct in terms of difficulty level.
 So, to derive a solution and standardise the JEE Main marking system caused due to different shifts and varied question papers, the JEE Main normalisation process is used.

-It ensures that candidates are neither benefited nor disadvantaged due to the difficulty level of the examination.
+It ensures that you are neither benefited nor disadvantaged due to the difficulty level of the examination.
 The purpose is to serve justice and identify the true merit of each candidate.

-The process of Normalisation is an established practice for comparing candidate scores across multi-session papers.
+The process of Normalisation is an established practice for comparing your scores across multi-session papers.
 This is similar to the process adopted in other national and state-level entrance tests conducted in India.

 Session |